a-b-street/abstreet/docs/articles/map/article.md

 - `lib.rs`: Apply parking hints from a King County GIS blockface dataset
   - Match each blockface to the nearest edge of a road
   - Interpret the metadata to assign on-street parking there or not
+- `lib.rs`: Apply offstreet parking hints from a King County GIS dataset
+  - Match each point to the building containing it, plumbing through the number of spots
 - `lib.rs` using the `gtfs` crate: Load bus route info from GTFS
 - `neighborhoods.rs`: Load neighborhood polygons from an extra geojson file
   - If the polygon isn't completely in-bounds, just remove it